Back to top

 | SWT.V_SCROLL | SWT.FULL_SELECTION | SWT.BORDER);

-// Create the columns
+// create the columns

-// Not yet implemented
+// not yet implemented

-// Make lines and make header visible
+// make lines and header visible

 final Table table = viewer.getTable();